 If you run a photoblog or a photography-focused WordPress website, creating beautiful galleries in your posts and pages is your key task.
 Today it’s easy to make your photo galleries look attractive thanks to multiple modern solutions provided by skilled developers.

-One of the coolest gallery plugins specially designed for WordPress is GT3 Photo & Video Gallery Pro by GT3 Themes.
+One of the coolest gallery plugins specially designed for WordPress is GT3 Photo & Video Gallery Pro.
 This solution is perfect for creating a grid, masonry, packery, and a few more gallery types you can insert into posts and pages using Gutenberg content editor.

 So let’s see how it works!